Sigma-GigaChad/backup-onedrive-pve/README.md

 How to backup PVE on onedrive using rclone and a script that will execute after each backup

-This is based on this script: https://github.com/TheRealAlexV/proxmox-vzbackup-rclone Which I recommand following but I have had some problems and to be honest I don't remember which but this script is working for me at least.
-Note that it does not work with LXC containers for now.
+This is based on this script: https://github.com/TheRealAlexV/proxmox-vzbackup-rclone

-I think it is because I wanted to backup to my NAS localy and then make a second backup on the Cloud.
+The difference is that I wanted to backup to my NAS localy and then make a second backup on the Cloud.

 We should also implement backups encryptions like the other script does.
 Feel free to do it and make a pull request.